MadDinosaur/ISEP-RCOMP/doc/sprint1/1191507/README.md

 - 28 Outlets
 - 1 CAT6A Patch Panel (48 ports)
 - 1 Telecommunications Enclosure of size 6U
-- 48 Patch cords
-- 76 Patch cords (24 0.5m long for TE + 18 5m long for end-user equipment)
+- 76 Patch cords (28 0.5m long for TE + 48 5m long for end-user equipment)

 ### 11.5
 This room is for storage and requires no outlets or cabling.